 Three credits.
 Prerequisite: ENGL 1010 or 1011 or 2011.

 Introduction to literary writings about the sciences, including literary and scientific approaches to language and knowledge.
 May focus on a specific literary genre and/or scientific field.
 CA 1.

+2609.
+Fascism and its Opponents

+(Also offered as CLCS 2609.)
+Three credits.
+Prerequisite: ENGL 1010, 1011, or 2011.
+Not open for credit to students who have passed AMST/ENGL 3265W when offered as “Fascism and Antifascism in the US.”

+A comparative study of fascist and antifascist movements, ideologies, aesthetics, and states across a number of national contexts, before and after the Second World War.
+Readings may consist of literary works, films and visual culture, autobiographies, political rhetoric, histories, and other cultural artifacts.
+CA 1.

 2610.
 Introduction to Digital Humanities